bryanhayslip/exercise-terminal-challenge/README.md

 # Start Playing!

-Follow the presentation for better experience.
+Follow the presentation for a better experience.